Albemarle’s Permit Process is Underway

-“Biosolids” is the industry euphemism for treated sewage sludge from wastewater treatment plants.
+“Biosolids” is the industry term for treated sewage sludge from wastewater treatment plants.
 Sewage sludge has been proven to contain “forever chemicals” and loads of other toxins, yet it is still being spread as fertilizer on farmland in Virginia.
-We’re a grassroots group in Albemarle County working to stop this practice and educate people about it.
+We’re a grassroots group in Albemarle County working to change this practice and educate people about it.

 Biosolids = Sewage Sludge.